kurator-dev/kurator/proposals/cluster-operator-aws.md

 1. Manage AWS credentials
 1. Manage AWS IAM role and policy
+1. Manage EFS security group rule

 ## Proposal

+This proposal will import controllers from [Cluster API](https://github.com/kubernetes-sigs/cluster-api) and [Cluster API AWS provider](https://github.com/kubernetes-sigs/cluster-api-provider-aws), simplified deployment model and make it easy to install.

+A new CRD `ClusterPlugin` will be used to describe the infrastructure of kubernetes cluster.

+`PluginController` will watch `KubeadmControlPlane` and `ClusterPlugin`, start to install `CNI` on target cluster when `KubeadmControlPlane` is initialized, then start to install CSI on target cluster when `KubeadmControlPlane` is ready.

 <!--
 This is where we get down to the specifics of what the proposal actually is.